US STOCKS-Wall Street set to open higher as inflation worries ease

 Wall Street’s main indexes closed up nearly 2 percent on Friday after data showed U.S. job additions in February grew by a strong clip but wage growth was sluggish.

-“The market was particularly optimistic that wage growth wasn’t too hot for fear of inflationary concerns,” said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.

 Traders of U.S. short-term interest-rate futures kept bets the Federal Reserve will stick to three rate hikes this year.
-A month ago, the markets were gripped by fears of higher wages leading to price pressures, triggering a selloff that dragged the main indexes to correction territory.
+A month ago, the markets were gripped by fears of higher wages leading to price pressures, triggering a selloff that punctured the stock market’s strong rally in 2018.

 However, the S&P and the Dow have nearly reclaimed those losses.
 The S&P 500 is just 3 percent below the record highs hit on Jan.
 26 and the Dow is 4.8 percent away from its peak.